StephUgo/recordsbackend/README.md

 # Records Backend

-This project is an NodeJS backend enabling to manage a vinyl record collection (in fact mine... :).
+This project is an NodeJS backend enabling to manage a vinyl record collection (at least mine... :).

 It can be used with the following Angular frontend available at https://github.com/StephUgo/recordsfrontend.